oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

-the title, the images and text, the published date and time, the updated date and time, the category like arts, and more.
+the title, the images and text, the published date and time, the updated date and time, the category or topic, and more.

 Instances are all the specific occurences of an object.
-To go back to a physical objects, instances of the chair object in my house would include the pink roller chair I sit in at my desk, the small chair my daughter uses in her room,
+To go back to a physical object, instances of the chair object in my house would include the pink roller chair I sit in at my desk, the small chair my daughter uses in her room,